pyeventsourcing/eventsourcing/docs/topics/application.rst

 :doc:`infrastructure layer </topics/infrastructure>` documentation.

 The ``SimpleApplication`` also has a persistence policy, provided by the library's ``PersistencePolicy`` class.
-The persistence policy appends domain events to its event store whenever they are published.

 .. code:: python

     assert app.persistence_policy

+The persistence policy appends domain events to its event store whenever they are published.

-The ``SimpleApplication`` also has an event sourced repository, provided by the library's ``EventSourcedRepository`` class.
-Both the persistence policy and the repository use the event store.
+The ``SimpleApplication`` also has a repository, an instance of the library's ``EventSourcedRepository`` class.
+The application's persistence policy and its repository use the event store.

 .. code:: python

     assert app.repository

 The aggregate repository is generic, and can retrieve all types of aggregate in a model.
-The aggregate class is normally represented in the first event as the ``originator_topic``.

 The ``SimpleApplication`` can be used as a context manager.
-The library domain entity classes can be used to create read, update, and discard entity objects.
-The example below uses the ``AggregateRoot`` class directly.
+The example below uses the ``AggregateRoot`` class directly to create a new aggregate object that is available in the application's repository.

 .. code:: python